-This is rather simple theory which shows an interesting relationship of chords.
+The circle of fifths is a rather simple theory that shows an interesting relationship of chords.
 Once you learn these it makes improvising a lot easier since you will understand better which chords can follow without having to resort to trial and error.

 Looking at the chart it is actually easier to read counter-clockwise, in steps of four.
-In every scale there a two major chords. e.g. in the scale of C Major the two majors are C Major and F major 4 steps away.
+In every scale there are two major chords; e.g., in the scale of C Major the two majors are C Major and F major four steps away.
 So C Maj then F Maj are the first two steps and naturally go together.
 The F major is also of course the first chord in the F scale.
 The next major chord is the B flat Major.
 If you try playing C Maj, F Maj then Bb Maj you will notice how natural they sound together.
 It's very useful and easy to memorize all of these in a circle, since it will help you jump around scale for improvisation.

-Many people who improvise tend to be stuck in their (comfort zone) scales and keys, including myself before understanding the circle of 5ths (4ths).
+Many people who improvise tend to be stuck in their (comfort zone) scales and keys, including myself before understanding the circle of fifths (fourths).
 A good idea is to simply memorize them by continuously playing around the circle.
 The inner circle follows the same principle except its the minor chords.

-It is also good for improvising since you can easily move into other scales by going 5 steps up from the Major.
+It is also good for improvising since you can easily move into other scales by going five steps up from the Major.

-This will be the biggest obstacle for many singers unless you are used to singing Gospel.
+This will be the biggest obstacle for many singers unless you are used to singing gospel.
 Since all the chords are major chords, there are constant key changes, well at least other chords since the keys overlap.
-The singer real needs to be able to follow the correct key and harmonize in the correct melody, otherwise it will sound very off and out of key.
+The singer really needs to be able to follow the correct key and harmonize in the correct melody; otherwise it will sound very off and out of key.

 Try playing these notes round and round again on the keyboard and you will be able to hear clearly the relationship of the notes in tone.